aniskchaou/INTERVIEW_PREPARATION/qcm/android.md

 Answer: Android Studio is using Android Device Manager (ADM), this ADM is used to detect the memory leaks in the Android platform.

-## What are the different data storage options available on the Android platform?

-**SharedPreference:** It stores data in XML files.
-It is the simplest way to store private data in the key-value pair.
-**SQLite:** It stores structure data in the private database.
-**Internal Storage:** It stores data in the device file system and any other app cannot read this data.
-**External Storage:** Data is stored in the file system but it is accessible to all apps in the device